yamada-lab/human_skin_personal_identification/README.md

 	B 0 1 0
 	C 0 0 1

-$score show accuracy of personal identification which is TP / (TP + FN)
+The $score show accuracy of personal identification which is TP / (TP + FN)

 	$score
 	[1] 1